playbox-dev/TOTNet/README.md

 We evaluated the impact of varying the number of input frames on model performance.
 Interestingly, increasing the number of frames beyond 5 did not improve accuracy.
 This is likely due to the frequent trajectory changes in racket sports—caused by rapid direction shifts when the ball is hit—making longer temporal windows less useful.

-![Accuracy vs Frame Count](images/Model_Accuracy_Different_Frames.png) *Figure: Model accuracy across different numbers of input frames (3, 5, 7, 9) for each visibility level.*
+![Accuracy vs Frame Count](images/Model_Accuracy_Different_Frames.png) *Figure: Model accuracy across different numbers of input frames (3, 5, 7, 9) for each visibility level.
+Visibility 0 = Out of Frame, 1 = Clearly Visible, 2 = Partially Occluded, 3 = Fully Occluded*

 We also compared using the **middle frame** versus the **last frame** as the prediction target.
 As shown below, performance remained consistent across both configurations.
 This suggests that **TOTNet effectively predicts ball trajectories using only past frames**, without requiring symmetric or future context.

-![Middle vs Last Frame Target](images/Model_Accuracy_Different_Frames_Bidirect.png) *Figure: Model accuracy using the middle frame as target across varying input frame counts and visibility levels.*
+![Middle vs Last Frame Target](images/Model_Accuracy_Different_Frames_Bidirect.png) *Figure: Model accuracy using the middle frame as target across varying input frame counts and visibility levels.
+Visibility 0 = Out of Frame, 1 = Clearly Visible, 2 = Partially Occluded, 3 = Fully Occluded*